Market Updates · February 16, 2026 · Casey Mako

 Inside the Triangle's Private Golf Club Communities: From Fairway Estates to $1.6 Million Mansions

-The Triangle’s private golf club communities range from attainable $580K homes at North Ridge to $1.6 million estates at The Oaks in Chapel Hill.
-We analyzed county sales records across 14 private club neighborhoods to reveal where the biggest homes, highest price tags, and most renovation activity live.
+The Triangle’s private golf club communities range from attainable homes in the $500s at Hope Valley to $1.9M estates at The Oaks in Chapel Hill.
+We analyzed current sales data across 14 private club neighborhoods to reveal where the biggest homes, highest price tags, and best values live.

 Private club communities are the pinnacle of Triangle real estate.
 Beyond the golf, they offer gated security, resort-style amenities, and some of the largest homes in the region.
 But not all private clubs are created equal — the data reveals a surprising range in what your money buys.